GewoonJaap/asset-cache-proxy/README.md

 - For local development, create a `.dev.vars` file in the project root and add `AUTH_GUID="YOUR_CHOSEN_GUID"`.
 - Include the header `X-Auth-Guid` with your configured GUID in requests to these endpoints.

+### Text-to-Speech Authentication
+- The `/api/cf/text-to-speech/*` routes require authentication.
+- You must set a secret named `AUTH_GUID` in your Cloudflare Worker environment variables (Settings > Variables > Add variable, then encrypt it).
+- For local development, create a `.dev.vars` file in the project root and add `AUTH_GUID="YOUR_CHOSEN_GUID"`.
+- Include the header `X-Auth-Guid` with your configured GUID in requests to these endpoints.

 ## Example Request

 **Gemini/Replicate:**